 Start Today With SurveyLegend

 Ready to get some honest, open-ended answers to your survey questions?
-We’ve got you covered (Be sure to check out our blog on all types of survey questions we offer).
+We’ve got you covered (Be sure to check out our blog on 12 types of survey questions we offer).
 SurveyLegend’s surveys are fun to create and fun to take, so we have a great track record when it comes to response rates on open-ended survey questions.
 Plus, we offer a wide variety of close-ended survey questions that can be used in conjunction with the open-ended ones.
 There are star ratings, emojis, NPS, sliders, and more.
 Our surveys are optimized for mobile, making the experience great for respondents, and you can choose to use single line text answers or larger text boxes.
 Get started today for free!

 Create Your FREE Survey or Questionnaire Now